 Then you need to fill out court forms that include a plaintiff's claim and you will give your forms to the Owasa, IA court clerk to file your small claims case.
 Small Claims Iowa serve your claim and be prepared for your Small Claims Case Trial.
 Make a plan that what you have to say, prepare proof with copies to take for small claims cases, and also take people as witnesses to support your story.
 Also, the following tack ticks are helpful for you to file a small claims case:

-- How to file a small claims lawsuit in Owasa, IA.
+- How to file a small claim filing in Owasa, IA.

 - What to expect during a small claim hearing in Owasa, IA.

-- How much going to small claims costs in Owasa, IA.
+- How much does going to small claims costs in Owasa, IA?

-How Do I File A Small Claims Lawsuit in Owasa, IA County?
+How Do I File Small Claims in Owasa, IA County?

 You can always sue an individual Owasa, IA small claims court if they live in Owasa, IA county.
 You can always sue a company in Owasa, IA Small Claims Court if their business is located in Owasa, IA county.

 You May Be Able To Sue in Owasa, IA Small Claims in Other Situations.
 For Example: